-Human exposure to toxoplasmosis is common wherever cats are found; an estimated 11% of residents 6 years and older in the US are seropositive, which indicates that they have been infected.
+Human exposure to toxoplasmosis is common wherever cats are found.
+An estimated 11% of residents ≥ 6 years in the US are seropositive, which indicates that they have been infected, and more than 60% of some populations in other regions have been infected (see Centers for Disease Control and Prevention: Epidemiology & Risk Factors).
 The risk of developing serious disease is very low except for a fetus infected in utero and people who are or become severely immunocompromised with AIDS or other diseases.

 Pathophysiology of Toxoplasmosis

 T. gondii is ubiquitous in birds and mammals.
-This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see figure Toxoplasma gondii life cycle Toxoplasma gondii life cycle Toxoplasmosis is infection with Toxoplasma gondii.
-Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more ).
+This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see figure ).
 When host immunity develops, multiplication of tachyzoites ceases and tissue cysts form; cysts persist in a dormant state for years, especially in brain, eyes, and muscle.
 The dormant Toxoplasma forms within the cysts are called bradyzoites.

 Sexual reproduction of T. gondii occurs only in the intestinal tract of cats; the resultant oocysts passed in the feces remain infectious in moist soil for months.

 The only known definitive hosts for T. gondii are members of family Felidae (domestic cats and their relatives).